End of Financial Year Tax Tips for Australian Small Businesses

-Businesses with a turnover of less than $500 million will be able to deduct 50% of the cost of an eligible asset on installation, with existing depreciation rules applying to the balance of the asset’s cost.
+Businesses with annual revenues of less than $500 million will be permitted to deduct half of the cost of a qualifying asset at the time of installation, with standard depreciation rules applicable to the remaining cost.

-This scheme applies to purchases until June 30, 2021 (a year later than the instant asset write-off scheme).
+This offer is valid for orders made through June 30, 2021. (a year later than the instant asset write-off scheme).

-The instant asset write-off has always been a popular tax break for small businesses, and this very substantial increase, both in the threshold and the number of businesses eligible to claim, represents an opportunity for businesses to take advantage of making large purchases through until June 30, 2020.
+The instant asset write-off has long been a popular tax incentive for small businesses, and this significant increase in both the threshold and the number of enterprises eligible to claim means that businesses can take advantage of large acquisitions until June 30, 2020.

-What’s less clear is whether businesses that are doing it tough and likely to continue to do so for some months are in the mood to spend money on large capital items, even with a generous tax break attached.
-Time will tell.
-In addition, an immediate tax deduction is not especially helpful to a business that is making losses, as many small businesses now will be.
+What’s less obvious is whether businesses that are struggling and are likely to continue to do so for several months are willing to invest money on significant capital goods, even if they receive a generous tax cut.
+The future will tell.
+Furthermore, an instant tax benefit is not particularly beneficial to a business that is losing money, as many small enterprises are present.

-For businesses that already have planned purchases coming up, this is a great opportunity.
-Businesses that have a pressing need to make purchases (such as primary producers that lost plant and equipment in the bushfires and need to re-equip) are also well placed to take advantage.
-So, as part of a wider rescue package, this is a good move, but it is unlikely to be enough to encourage small businesses to spend in isolation.
+This is a fantastic opportunity for businesses that have previously planned purchases.
+Businesses with an immediate need to make purchases (such as primary producers who lost plant and equipment in the bushfires and need to re-equip) will also benefit.
+So, while this is a commendable move as part of a larger rescue package, it is unlikely to be enough to motivate small businesses to spend in isolation.

 The government will make tax-free payments of up to $25,000 to small and medium-sized businesses, with a minimum of $2,000 for eligible businesses.

 The payment is intended to provide cash flow support to businesses with an annual turnover of less than $50 million but is only available to those businesses that employ staff.